BitMiracle/Docotic.Pdf.Samples/Samples/Digital signatures/SignSignatureFieldUsingCustomStyle/README.md

-# Sign signature field using custom style
+# Sign PDF with a customized signature field in C# and VB.NET
-This sample shows how to setup the way the field will look after the signing.
+This sample shows how to set up the way the signature field will look after the PDF signing.

-It is possible to provide custom labels for certificate fields.
+It is possible to provide custom labels or images for certificate fields.
 And you can choose if you want signing date and the certificate Distinguished Name visible in the signed field.